vmleon/oracle-atp-da/lab1/README.md

 ## Create a new Autonomous Transaction Processing

-Go to the ATP menu:
+Go to the Autonomous Transaction Processing (ATP) menu:

 ![Menu ATP](./../images/menu_atp.png)